prominence-eosc/docs-eosc/source/command-line-interface.rst

 Getting an access token
 -----------------------

 In order to interact with the PROMINENCE service an access token is required.
-Go to the `EGI FedCloud Check-in client <EGI https://aai.egi.eu/fedcloud>`_ and click on ‘Authorise’ to log in with your Check-in credentials to obtain:
+Go to the `EGI FedCloud Check-in client <https://aai.egi.eu/fedcloud>`_ and click on ‘Authorise’ to log in with your Check-in credentials to obtain:

 * a client id
 * a client secret